 The booming eCommerce market will see new businesses joining in.
 That’s even as GDPR, PCI DSS compliance, and other regulations make their way into legislation.
 That means more competition for you and the other existing brands.
 While the entry of eCommerce software solutions has helped most of today’s eCommerce businesses survive and thrive, using these systems alone will not be enough to ensure the longevity of your enterprise.

 The following innovative eCommerce ideas and strategies will definitely give you that distinctive edge in a rapidly growing and unforgiving industry.

 - Include Dropshipping in Your Business Model

-Whether you are a startup with little capital or an established brand, you can benefit greatly if you adopt dropshipping as part of your B2B sales strategies.
+Whether you are a startup with little capital or an established brand, you can benefit greatly if you adopt dropshipping as part of your B2B sales strategies and tactics.
 It has proven to be a very lucrative approach without costing you much money and resources.

 The 2018 State of the Merchant eCommerce Report pointed out that the adoption of the dropshipping practice among 7-figures businesses in the US increased from 24.7% in 2017 to 36.8% the following year.
 The obvious benefits are the driving factors of its massive acceptance and implementation.

 You simply facilitate the purchase of your customer, buy the product from the supplier, and have it shipped directly to your buyer.
 You never have to actually handle the physical product.
 No storing it in your inventory and then handing it over to the shipping company for delivery.